 By 2004, the country joined NATO, followed by the Eurozone after meeting Maastricht criteria in 2007.

-Today, agricultural industries are a significant economic factor, and its large freight port in Koper (on the Adriatic Sea
+Today, agricultural industries are a significant economic factor, and its large freight port in Koper (on the Adriatic Sea) is an important gateway into Central Europe.

 The tragic civil war with Serbia seriously affected its thriving tourism industry, and yet, signs of recovery are on the horizon.